 Many people use the terms designer and developer interchangeably, even though they are very different things.
 WordPress designers deal with the appearance of a website and they are concerned with matters relating to the aesthetic side of things— colors, fonts, layouts, and so on.

 WordPress developers focus on creating responsive websites with an emphasis on coding custom solutions instead of worrying about the looks of the website.
 Developers can create WordPress plugins and themes with the help of designers.
+Consider an online coding Bootcamp to get new techniques and become professional in coding.

 When it comes to learning to become a web developer, note that you will need to master back-end programming in a language like PHP or Python in addition to front-end programming in HTML and CSS.
 Designers require less technical knowledge.